gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

    ![buckmodulesandwiring-9](../img/buckmoduleassembly/buckmoduleassembly-9.webp)
 1. Follow the previous steps 3-5 for the Digit 1 buck module then connect the 12V black and white wire into the next available block terminals on `C-12V-1`.
 See the picture below for the assembled Digit 1 buck module.
    ![buckmodulesandwiring-10](../img/buckmoduleassembly/buckmoduleassembly-10.webp)
-1. Place a buck converter module for the Colon/controller to the left of the Digit 1 module.
+1. Place a buck converter module for the Conductor and Digit 1 to the left of the Digit 1 module.
 Strip 3mm of insulation from the black and white 28 AWG wire while on the roll starting then tin the stripped end with solder.
-On the backside of the Colon/controller buck module, **(A)** solder the white wire onto the `Out +` pad and the black wire onto the `Out -` pad.
+On the backside of the Conductor and Digit 1 buck module, **(A)** solder the white wire onto the `Out +` pad and the black wire onto the `Out -` pad.
 Route the wire around the power management relay and **(B)** to the 5V terminal block connector.
    ![buckmodulesandwiring-11](../img/buckmoduleassembly/buckmoduleassembly-11.webp)
 1. Clip the white and black wires, strip 3mm of insulation then tin the stripped end with solder.
 Connect the white wire to the `+` on the 5V terminal block connector and the black wire onto the `-`.
    ![buckmodulesandwiring-12](../img/buckmoduleassembly/buckmoduleassembly-12.webp)